probedock/probedock-grunt-jasmine/README.md

 This reporter can be used with Jasmine-based Grunt plugins like [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner).
 Only Jasmine 1.3 is supported at the moment.

+**Remark:** The Jasmine-based grunt plugins must let you the possibility to add a custom reporter provided by this probe.

 * [Requirements](#requirements)
 * [Installation](#installation)
 * [Usage](#usage)